 Suppose you have a Company name QWERTY ltd. It is a company that provides transport facilities.

-Company has invested the cash to buy around 70 trucks, build up a warehouse, its office building.
+The company has invested the cash to buy around 70 trucks, build up a warehouse, its office building.

 So the company will calculate the difference between its assets and loans in order to find the value of the company.

-Thus in accounting terms it is the difference between the asset that the company owns and the liability that it owes.
+Thus in accounting terms, it is the difference between the asset that the company owns and the liability that it owes.

 Where do I find Net Worth?

-Since net worth is the value of the company that is found after subtracting the asset owned by the company and liability that it owes.
+Since net worth is the value of the company that is found after subtracting the asset owned by the company and the liability that it owes.